PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

 * Stick calibration has two phases: measurement and notch adjustment.
   * You **must** complete both measurement and notch adjustment for the setting to be saved.
-* If you’ve already calibrated the stick and just want to adjust notches, you can skip the measurement phase and immediately begin notch adjustment by pressing Start at any time during the measurement phase.
+* If you’ve already calibrated the stick and just want to adjust notches you have already measured, you can skip the measurement phase and immediately begin notch adjustment by pressing Start at any time during the measurement phase.
 * Calibrating either stick turns off Auto-Initialize.

 ## Measurement Phase

 When in the measurement phase of calibrating the analog stick, the C-Stick will alternate between the center and a position along the rim, starting with the cardinal directions.

+The control stick will show the output of the previous calibration.
+Depending on the previous calibration, this may be accurate, inaccurate, freak out randomly, or in the case of an uncalibrated PhobGCC 2.0, it will be mostly pegged to (125,125).
+The output you see here has no bearing on the results.

 * If the C-Stick is centered, let go of the control stick and press either **L**, **R**, or **A** to measure that position.
 * If the C-Stick is not centered, **hold the physical analog stick into the notch indicated by the C-Stick's output** and press **L**, **R**, or **A** to measure that position.